Atharva-Gundawar/simplepipreqs/README.md

 # simplepipreqs

-Python module to generate requirement.txt for a given project
+Python module to generate requirement.txt for a given python / Ipython project

 ## Usage
 <br />